 For you, duty, honor and country were not mere mottos, but lived, every day, and uncommon valor was a common virtue.
 Our current “best and brightest” fear ideas and words that might be different than their own, and seek “safe spaces.”
-You bore any hardship to preserve America.
+You willingly went to the hellholes of the Earth, places where no safety was to be found, and bore any burden to preserve liberty.
 They, those special, precious snowflakes, demand the world accommodate their infantile desires.

-And you, like me, fear your sacrifice might be in jeopardy.
-You shudder with revulsion at men and women that deny the existence of evil and think America what is wrong with the world.
-While they revel in the bounty of America, they smugly sneer at those that honor your sacrifice, the flag, patriotism and all it means to be American.
+And you, like me, fear your sacrifice might be in vain.
+You shudder with revulsion at men and women that deny the existence of evil and think America is what is wrong with the world.
+They revel in the bounty of America, and smugly sneer at those that honor your sacrifice, the flag, patriotism and all it means to be American.

 Always in American history, when we have needed great men and women, we have found them.
 You were among them.
 When we needed not the coddled, addled, self-imagined elite, but the truly best and brightest, they have always donned the uniform and taken up arms in the defense of liberty, just as you did.

-Will they step forward in the future?
+Will more step forward in the future?
 Will they sacrifice as you have sacrificed?
 Will they pledge their lives, fortunes and sacred honor to preserve the America you so fiercely loved?

 I know they will.
 The sound you hear, the regular, echoing marching to the flag, is the sound of their feet, the sound of liberty.
-Even as our veterans die from neglect, and the VA lies about it, even as our jet mechanics scrounge parts in museums and bone yards to keep fighters aloft, even as our traitorous Secretary of State insults every man and woman that ever wore the uniform, young Americans answer the call, just as they have always answered the call.
+Even as vilely corrupt bureaucrats seek to preserve their life-long positions at the expense of veterans and honest, honorable Americans, young Americans answer the call, just as they have always answered the call.